oroinc/orocommerce/src/Oro/Bundle/RFPBundle/Resources/doc/api/request_product_item.md

 #### update_relationship

-Replace request product record a specific request product item record is assigned to.
+Replace the request product record a specific request product item record is assigned to.

 {@request:json_api}
 Example: